TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 In the event we sell or transfer all or a portion of our business assets, consumer information may be one of the business assets that are transferred as part of the transaction.

+BACK TO TOP

 **WHAT CHOICES DO YOU HAVE OVER HOW YOUR INFORMATION IS USED?**

  **1. Email**

-If at any time you'd like to stop future delivery of our email offers, simply follow the removal instructions located at the bottom of each message This will stop future email offers from us, but won't stop operational or transactional messages such as email confirmations of your online orders, or Customer Care communications.
+If at any time you'd like to stop future delivery of our email offers, simply follow the removal instructions located at the bottom of each message This will stop future email offers from us, but won't stop operational or transactional messages such as email confirmations of your online orders or Customer Care communications.
 You may also click here or call us at 1-800-756-5005.
+For Bath &.
+Body Works Direct TDD, call 1-877-215-5245.

 We may occasionally provide you with the opportunity to opt in to receive email messages from third parties.
-If you do opt in, we'll share your e-mail address with the specific third party with which you have opted in.
+If you do opt in, we'll share your email address with the specific third party with which you have opted in.
 Please review their privacy policies to see how they treat your personal information.

  **2. Mobile Messaging**

 If you've signed up for recurring mobile messaging (e.g., SMS and MMS) offers but later decide you no longer wish to receive them, simply follow the applicable opt-out instructions, which are usually included in the mobile message itself.
 You may also click here or call us at 1-800-756-5005.
+For Bath &.
+Body Works Direct TDD, call 1-877-215-5245.

  **3. Postal Mailers**